adobe/xmp-toolkit-rs/README.md

 ### Upgrading to 0.6 from earlier versions

-The `XmpDateTime` struct has been meaningfully implemented, meaning is has changed from an opaque type to one containing the date, time, and time zone values as present in the C++ toolkit.
+The `XmpDateTime` struct has been meaningfully implemented, meaning it has changed from an opaque type to a struct containing the date, time, and time zone values as present in the C++ toolkit.

 The `XmpMeta::property` method has been changed to return `Option<XmpValue<String>>`